Kiley Norkus

-Kiley Nicole Norkus (born September 1, 1995) is an American soccer player who plays for Halifax Tides FC in the Northern Super League.
+Kiley Nicole Norkus (born September 1, 1995) is an American soccer player.

 Early life

 Norkus played youth soccer with Camarillo Eagles SC.

 College career

 In 2013, she began attending California State University, Northridge, where she redshirted her first year.
 On October 26, 2014, she scored her first goal in a match against the UC Irvine Anteaters.
 On August 30, 2015, she scored a brace in a victory over the New Mexico State Aggies.